Protein-Interactions/BolognaMaster/practicals/tutorial_on_homology_modelling.md

 2) Second, we have to identify a suitable template for Gadd45β.
 Go to [HHPred]( https://toolkit.tuebingen.mpg.de/#/) and paste the Gadd45β sequence in FASTA format into the Input text box.
 Inspect all the Search Options (but keep the default ones).
-In the "Job Options" section, specify a Job-ID (e.g. gadd45B).
-Then Submit your job.
+Submit your job.
 The job may last up to a few minutes.
 However, Gadd45β is a small protein (160 aa) and the template search should be quite fast.

 <img src= "img/hhpred_homepage.png" width="60%">